Manboy17/railroad/doc/Documentation.md

 ## My MinHeap
 Implementation: [my_implementation](../src/nl/saxion/cds/solution/MyMinHeap.java).
-Worth saying that our teacher showed us how to implement enqueue, dequeue, toString methods.
+Worth saying that our teacher showed us how to implement enqueue (percolateUp), dequeue (percolateDown), toString methods.

 #### Explanation
 The minHeap is a type of data structure where the root element is always smaller than its child elements.
 This is done by 2 helper methods: percolateUp and percolateDown.
 PercolateUp method, which percolates a new item as far up in the tree as it needs to go to maintain the heap property.
 The percolateDown method ensures that the largest child is always moved down the tree.
 Because the heap is a complete binary tree, any nodes past the halfway point will be leaves and therefore have no children ([resource](https://runestone.academy/ns/books/published/javads/trees_binary-heap-implementation.html)).
 For my implementation i have used a custom MyArrayList due to its generic and it can be easity grown in size.